filecoin-project/FIPs/FIPS/fip-drop-provecommit1.md

 ## Design Rationale

-There are other ways to achieve our goal, like modifying `ProveCommitSector` to activate sectors and deals asynchronously.
+There are other ways to achieve our goal, like modifying `ProveCommitSector` to activate sectors and deals synchronously.
 However, the required protocol functionality can be achieved by other methods already, so deprecating the `ProveCommitSector` is the simplest way and also reduces the actor code that needs to be maintained.

 ## Backwards Compatibility

-The deprecation of this method MUST happen after `ProveCommitSectors2` is available in the network and being adapted by the client.
+The deprecation of this method MUST happen after `ProveCommitSectors2` is available in the network and adopted by the clients.

 This proposal requires a network upgrade to deploy the new built-in actor code.

 ## Test Cases

-Test cases for an implementation are mandatory for FIPs that are affecting consensus changes.
-Other FIPs can choose to include links to test cases if applicable.

 Calling `ProveCommitSector` will fail with ***USR_UNHANDLED_MESSAGE.***